State Agencies | Online Services

 Nutrient TAG agenda material and minutes are available on this web site.
 Attendance at TAG meetings is limited to members, alternates and invited observers.
 Contact Dan Dudley regarding participation as an observer.

-The second edition of the Nutrient Mass Balance Study for Ohio’s Major Rivers was completed for nine watersheds in Ohio covering 66 percent of the state’s land area.
+The Nutrient Mass Balance Study for Ohio’s Major Rivers was completed for nine watersheds in Ohio covering 66 percent of the state’s land area.
 The watersheds studied were in both the Lake Erie and Ohio River drainages.
 The objective of the study is to determine nutrient (phosphorus and nitrogen) loads and relative proportions of point and nonpoint sources.
 The study highlights differences between the watersheds both as total loads and relative contributions from different sources in the watersheds.
 The study identifies opportunities for data collection and new approaches that can refine future analysis on a biennial basis.

 Division of Surface Water